ReDead: Appearances

-Reception
+Critical reception

 The ReDead have received generally positive reception, considered among the scariest enemies in video games.
 Game Revolution writer Nicholas Tan considered it among the scariest video game monsters, believing that their Ocarina of Time incarnation was the scariest version.
 They cited a variety of factors, including their "strange wooden-coffin faces, their hollow eyes, their tightly-wound teeth, or their polygonal mess of a body" as examples of what they found so scary, as well as the way they attack the player.
 NintendoLifes Alana Hagues thought that the ReDead was the scariest enemy in the series, calling it "one of the most horrifying fictional creatures I've ever laid my eyes on".
-She remarked that, despite it not appearing often, it was the first thing she thought of when she thought of enemies in the series, stating that the loss of control when attacked by it terrifying.
+She remarked that, despite it not appearing often, it was the first thing she thought of when she thought of enemies in the series, stating that the loss of control when attacked by it was terrifying.
 She noted that, despite finding the graveyard encounter terrifying, she associated the enemy with Hyrule Castle Town Market, stating that the market being destroyed and overrun by ReDead made her feel like a failure due to being unable to prevent that.
 She also remarked that she felt sympathetic at the idea that ReDeads would surround the corpse of a fallen ReDead, believing that this is them mourning, stating that it is the only act they can do besides "mindless pursuit and soul-sucking."
 Commenting on later incarnations, she felt that the ReDeads dancing in Majora's Mask fit in well with the game's "weird, unsettling tone", and that The Wind Wakers incarnations were a "different kind of horrifying" due to its addition of teeth.
 A writer for the website Magmix found the sight of ReDeads paralyzing Link and grasping onto him traumatic, stating that it was full of horror elements, such as its hollow eyes and its attack.